Conference Programme

 Avebury Stone Circle – led by Chris Park

+A pilgrimage to some of the ancient sites of the Avebury complex, visiting the henge, standing stones, West Kennet Avenue and Long Barrow.
+Learning some of the archaeology, folklore and more.
+Gaining an understanding of Neolithic Britain, the first farmers and the way they monumentally changed the landscape around them, aligned to the stations of the sun, the mansions of the moon and the ever-changing seasons.
 Chris Park lives on an organic farm in the Vale of the White Horse, Oxfordshire.
 His work is wide and varied, from arts and craft, ancient technologies and educational projects to eco-building, professional storytelling, folk music and raising the awareness of the heritage of beekeeping.
 He is a beekeeper, skep-maker, apitherapist and a practicing Druid and celebrant, immersed and versed in the lore and mythology of these sacred isles.

 Cost per person: £130.